sorrowless/ansible_openvpn/README.md

 keys_action: issue
 iptables_configure: True
 # List of clients to issue certificate for.
 In case of first-time
-# Installation it will be ignored due to way revokation list created.
+# installation it will be ignored due to way revokation list created.
 Next
 # times it will be used as a name of client to create certificate for.
 # Default clients list is empty
 clients: []